kohsine/ww3-tracker/README.md

 **Task:** Provide a detailed description of your app

+Our app is a content sharing platform with a focus on geographic location.

 ## Development

 **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.